Here’s what I’ve learned about selling from some top women leaders.

 But that hasn’t stopped Sue.
-Getting both male and female perspectives is essential for any sales professional, so Sue has found successful men and women in sales to mentor and coach her.
-Many of them recognized her talents as a woman in sales and offered their support without being asked.
+Getting both male and female perspectives is essential for women in sales (or for any sales professional), so Sue has found successful men and women in sales to mentor and coach her.
+Many of them recognized her talents and offered their support without being asked.
 Now when Sue is struggling with a deal or leadership challenge, she can ask them, “What would you do?”

 Embrace YOUR Inner Bulldog

 These interviews got me thinking: I’m a bulldog too.
 I stick to my beliefs that no one should ever have to cold call and that referral selling is the #1 way to reduce prospecting time and get every meeting in one call.
 People consistently challenge my sales strategy.
 They don’t believe referrals can scale.
 They want to know what research I have to back up my claims.